-Investments are reported at fair value.
+Investments are reported at cost.
 Investments of the Internal Accounts are limited to certificates of deposit held at qualified public depositories of public funds.
-All certificates of deposit held are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.
+The maturities of certificates of deposit held range from three months to one year.
+All certificates of deposit held are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes and are therefore not subject to credit risk.